luyan30/luyan30.github.io/index.md

 ### Summary
-This is a place study memo.
+This is a place for study/life memo.

 ### Contact